-After that many scholars have proposed different schemes [10].
-Cheung and Newport first gave the CP-ABE scheme (CN07)[11] under CPA security based on DBDH assumption.
+After that many scholars have proposed different schemes (Su et al., 2011).
+Cheung and Newport first gave the CP-ABE scheme (CN07)(Cheung and Newport, 2007) under CPA security based on DBDH assumption.
 However, the scheme only have the AND and NOT operator in the access policy structure, and the ability of policy expression is poor.
 Moreover, the length of the ciphertext and the key, and the time of encryption or decryption are linearly related with the number of attributes, which lead to the lower efficiency.
-Goyal et al raised the Bounded Ciphertext Policy Attribute Based Encryption scheme[12] based on DBDH assumption, which supported the AND, OR and threshold operations.
+Goyal et al raised the Bounded Ciphertext Policy Attribute Based Encryption scheme (Goyal et al., 2008) based on DBDH assumption, which supported the AND, OR and threshold operations.
+(Liang et al., 2009a, Liang et al., 2009b) shortened the system's public key, the user's private key and the length of the ciphertext and improved the efficiency of encryption and decryption based on BCP-ABE.
+But it limited the level of the access policy tree and the number of child non-leaf nodes.

-Nishide gave an Attribute-Based encryption scheme [13] with partially hidden encryptor-specified access structures, which only supported the AND operation and attributes have more than one candidate value.
-Emura et al first raised the CP-ABE with constant ciphertext length based on Nishide's scheme [14], which improved the efficiency of the algorithm.
-But it also just supported the ANDoperation.
-Ibraimi et al gave an efficient and provable secure CP-ABE scheme [15] based on DBDH assumption using the threshold secret share technology [16], which supported AND, OR and threshold operations.
+Nishide gave an Attribute-Based encryption scheme (Nishide et al., 2008) with partially hidden encryptorspecified access structures, which only supported the AND operation and attributes have more than one candidate value.
+Emura et al first raised the CP-ABE with constant ciphertext length based on Nishide's scheme (Emura et al., 2009), which improved the efficiency of the algorithm.
+But it also just supported the AND operation.
+Ibraimi et al gave an efficient and provable secure CP-ABE scheme (Ibraimi et al., 2009) based on DBDH assumption using the threshold secret share technology (Shamir, 1979), which supported AND, OR and threshold operations.
 Its access structure was an n-tree and the costs of key generation, encryption and decryption are lower than the BSW07 scheme.
-Waters has used the LSSS matrix to express the access control policy and pointed out that the ability of expression is not lower than the tree structure[17].
+Waters has used the LSSS matrix to express the access control policy and pointed out that the ability of expression is not lower than the tree structure(Waters, 2011).
+Lewko et al (Lewko et al., 2010) also applied the LSSS matrix structure in their scheme, which supported any monotone access formula.
+Attrapadung and Imai (Attrapadung and Imai, 2009) gave a revocable scheme which admits ciphertext and private key sizes roughly the same as the currently best (non-revocable) ciphertext-policy ABE.

-In order to support complex Boolean access policies, Junod and Karlov[18] proposed an efficient public-key ABBE scheme allowing arbitrary access policies, which is based on a modification of the Boneh-Gentry-Waters broadcast encryption scheme.
-Chen et al[19] presented two new CP-ABE schemes, which have both constant-size and constant computation costs for a non-monotone AND gate policy.
-Jin et al[20] enhanced the attribute-based encryption with attribute hierarchy and obtain a provable secure HABE under tree hierarchy.
-Attrapadung et al[21, 22] proposed the first KP-ABE schemes allowing for non-monotonic access structures and with constant ciphertext size.
-Zhiguo et al[23] proposed a hierarchical attribute-set-based encryption (HASBE) scheme which extended the ciphertext-policy attribute-set-based encryption for access control in cloud computing.
+In order to support complex Boolean access policies, Junod and Karlov (Junod and Karlov, 2010) proposed an efficient public-key ABBE scheme allowing arbitrary access policies, which is based on a modification of the Boneh-Gentry-Waters broadcast encryption scheme.
+Chen et al (Chen et al., 2011) presented two new CP-ABE schemes, which have both constant-size and constant computation costs for a nonmonotone AND gate policy.
+Jin et al (Li et al., 2011) enhanced the attribute-based encryption with attribute hierarchy and obtain a provable secure HABE under tree hierarchy.
+Attrapadung et al(Attrapadung et al., 2011, Attrapadung et al., 2012) proposed the first KP-ABE schemes allowing for non-monotonic access structures and with constant ciphertext size.
+Zhiguo et al (Zhiguo et al., 2012) proposed a hierarchical attribute-set-based encryption (HASBE) scheme which extended the ciphertext-policy attribute-set-based encryption for access control in cloud computing.